thiswillbeyourgithub/pdf2anki/README.md

 ## todo (most are very basic and quick, I mostly lack time so don't hesitate to help)
 * add a demo picture
+* make it optionnal to store the picture
+* allow to specify picture quality
 * shell script that automate the pdftk + rename part
     * make it so that it uses only one folder for the whole thing
     * make it take the pdf as an argument
 * **add OCR functionnality using cuneiform or something like that**
 * clean up the code, inspired by  by https://github.com/kryzar/Stupid-Serguei-Scripts/blob/master/Angif.sh
-* make it optionnal to store the picture
-* allow to specify picture quality
+    * also : use enumerate unstead of a stupid if
 * solve the css formating template (in the template window in anki, the css is not parsed correctly)
-* use enumerate unstead of a stupid if
 * add time to complete estimation
 * parallelize the whole thing : it should be much much faster : https://pymotw.com/2/multiprocessing/basics.html
     * maybe thanks to the map function : https://stackoverflow.com/questions/1704401/is-there-a-simple-process-based-parallel-map-for-python